Unify GTM Alternatives: The Honest Take on AI Sales Copilots and What's Missing

 The hard truth across modern B2B:

-- Cold email response rates have fallen below 1%.
+• Cold email response rates have fallen below 1%.
 AI personalization made it worse, not better.
-When every rep can send a thousand "personalized" emails per hour, the signal-to-noise ratio collapses.

 The stacked signals told you the moment.
 The AI-generated sequence sent the right message at the right time.
 The recipient still has 80 other "perfectly-timed AI-personalized" messages in their inbox this week.
 The signal isn't broken.
 The orchestration isn't broken.
 The channel is broken.

 We've written the full version of this argument in our manifesto.
-The short version: copilots and signal tools make reps more capable inside the cold channel.
+Copilots and signal tools make reps more capable inside the cold channel.
 They don't change how the actual meeting gets booked.
-The reach problem is unsolved by running better cold sequences.

 What "solves reach" actually looks like